-Kansai Area Pass
+The JR West Pass to remember: Kansai Area Pass

 If you are planning to tour the Kansai region (mainly Osaka, Nara, Kyoto, Himeji and Kobe), this extremely popular pass is a good choice.
-It gives you unlimited use of JR trains (some bullet trains included) for 1, 2, 3 or 4 days—that’s plenty of time to hit up Dotonbori for some takoyaki and okonomiyaki in Osaka (and maybe have a play at Universal Studios Japan too), check out Chinatown in the port city of Kobe, the recently restored grand old castle in Himeji, feed the bowing deer in Nara, and stroll through the old streets and many shrines of Kyoto.
+It gives you unlimited use of JR West trains (most bullet trains excluded) and buses for 1, 2, 3 or 4 days—that’s plenty of time to hit up Dotonbori for some takoyaki and okonomiyaki in Osaka (and maybe have a play at Universal Studios Japan too), check out Chinatown in the port city of Kobe, the recently restored grand old castle in Himeji, feed the bowing deer in Nara, and stroll through the old streets and many shrines of Kyoto.
 You get the idea.

 For those wanting to get a little further afield, the Kansai WIDE Area Pass does all of the above and also opens up access to Okayama and surrounds.
-You can also use it to check out Kinosaki-onsen (where you can soak away your troubles in the famous hot springs), Shirahama, Toyooka, Kurashiki, Tsuruga, Takamatsu (explore the Sanuki Mountains), Shingu and the Kumano region (think sacred pilgrimage routes and tasty sesame tofu).
+You can also use it to check out Kinosaki Onsen (where you can soak away your troubles in the famous hot springs), Shirahama, Kurashiki, Tsuruga, Takamatsu (explore the Sanuki Mountains), Shingu and the Kumano region (think sacred pilgrimage routes and tasty sesame tofu).

-Sanyo-San’in Area Pass
+Sanyo-San’in Northern Kyushu Pass

-Hiroshima is a must-see for its Peace Memorial (of which the bombed dome in the photo below is an iconic part), while Miyajima is renowned for its unique take on “holy water”) and Tottori has sand dunes (as well as decent snowboarding options in the winter months) with camel rides, as well as the shallot-like root they are forever punting, rakkyo.
+Hiroshima is a must-see for its Peace Memorial (of which the bombed dome in the photo below is an iconic part), while Miyajima is renowned for its unique take on “holy water”) and Tottori has giant sand dunes (as well as decent snowboarding options in the winter months), as well as the shallot-like root they are forever punting, rakkyo.
 Grab some after an obligatory camel ride in this quirky little prefecture.
 And of course, Fukuoka is a laid-back coastal city that will give you a taste of Japan’s southern climes, as well as a ferry across to South Korea, if you so desire.